-B. Secondary purchaser participation

-(Refer to HAR 83-143-608)

-(Keiei to HAK 83-143 -000) After-the-fact secondar ry purchases shall be al lowed.
-Planned secondary pur chases shall not be allo wed.
-C. C. Multiple or alternate proposals (Refer to HAR §3-143-605) Multiple proposals sha ll be allowed.
-Alternate proposals sha all not be allowed.
-D. Single or multiple contracts to be awarded (Refer to HAR §3-143-206) Single Multiple Single & Multiple

-The highest scoring Applicants may be awarded multiple contracts.
-Multiple contracts may be awarded to one Applicant for any combination of geographic areas specified above if the DHS determines that it will be more advantageous in terms of cost effectiveness (output and outcomes per funding).

-Per HAR §3-143-611, the DHS may partially reject any proposal or combination of proposals and request a proposal modification to be done that is in the best interest of the State.

-Single or multi-term contracts to be awarded (Refer to HAR §3-149-302) ☐ Single term (2 years or less) Multi-term (more than 2 years) Contract terms: Initial contract term: One (1) year, June 15, 2021 through June 14, 2022.
+9. The Provider shatinappropriately. all refund to the State a any funds unexpended or expended B. Secondary purchaser participation (Refer to HAR §3-143-608) Afte er-the-fact seconda ry purchases shall be a allowed.
+Plan nned secondary pur rchases shall not be all owed.
+C. Multiple or alternate proposals (Refer to HAR §3-143-605) Mul Multiple proposals shall be allowed.
+Alte ernate proposals sh all not be allowed.
+D. Single or multiple contracts to be awarded (Refer to HAR §3-143-206) Single Multiple ⊠ Single & Multiple The highest scoring Applicants may be awarded multiple contracts.
+Multiple contracts may be awarded to one Applicant for any combination of geograph areas specified above if the DHS determines that it will be more advantageouterms of cost effectiveness (output and outcomes per funding). for any combination of geographic that it will be more advantageous in prop Per HAR §3-143-611, the DHS may partially reject any proposal or combination or proposals and request a proposal modification to be done that is in the best interest of the State.
+E. • gle or multi-term fer to HAR §3-149 contracts to be award ded Single term (2 year urs or less) Multi-term (more than 2 years) Con tract terms:

+Initial contract term:

+One year, July 1, 2021 through June 30, 2022.

 The initial term shall commence on the contract start date or the first day of the following month from the contract execution date, whichever is later.

-Number of possible extensions: Three (3) extensions (Refer to HAR §3-149-302) Single term (2 years or less) Contract terms: Initial contract term: One (1) year, June 15, 2021 through June 25, 2021 throug
+Number of possible extensions: Five (5) extensions

+Length of extensions: One (1) year